ywamsendai/ywamsendai-wiki/docs/ywam/visa.md

 * Inform us that you have reached at least the [Minimum Support Level](finances.md) of financial support and would like to begin this process

+* We will send you a **Visa Application** form that will help us apply for your Certificate of Eligibility (CoE)

 * You send us all required documents via **both** email and physical mail (detailed below).

-* We then apply for a Certificate of Eligibility (CoE) from Japanese Immigration once we receive your documents (can take 6 to 12 weeks).
+* We then apply for a CoE from Japanese Immigration once we receive your documents (can take 6 to 12 weeks).

 * We will send you the CoE once we receive it.